 Applications and services based on the Industrial Internet utilize the data obtained from processes and different systems used at the plant more extensively than ever before.
 Even though calculation methods and advanced analytics have developed a lot over the past few years, the utilization of industrial data often requires a deep understanding of the processes and a knowledge of the equipment, so that the attention can be focused on the relevant findings.
 Therefore, dialogue between experts and data plays a key role in identifying and utilizing relevant data.

-In cooperation with our customers and partners, we are developing increasingly advanced solutions that take the whole industry forward.
-A clear roadmap forward helps us remain a pioneer in the field also in the future.
+In cooperation with its customers and partners, Valmet is developing increasingly advanced solutions that take the whole industry forward.